-Federation and City
+Federation, Bureau, and City

 In @downcity/city the server and the client are two different classes with two different names.
 The most common mistake is treating both of them as "City".

-- the server-side runtime is
+Bureau - the Agent terminal client is

 City